TX-Pi manual installation

 - Run a script that will do all the tx-pi specific modifications

 Step 1: Install Raspbian onto SD card

-Get an SD card image of e.g. Raspbian Stretch Lite (recommended) or Raspbian Jessie Lite (still supported but not actively maintained) and install it onto SD card.
+Get an SD card image of e.g. Raspberry Pi OS Buster Lite (recommended) or Raspbian Stretch Lite and install it onto SD card.
 Other versions may work as well but the aforementioned ones have been tested.
 More information on installing rasbian on SD card can be found here.